jakearchibald/jakearchibald.com/static-build/posts/2021/04/f1-perf-part-8/index.md

 As you can see from the video/filmstrip, we get a first-render around 19s in, but there's a lot of layout instability, and we don't get main content until 26s.

-This looks almost identical to the 2019 site, which might
+This looks almost identical to the 2019 site, which might explain why the numbers and issues are so similar.
 Let's take a closer look:

 ## Possible improvements

 - **14 second delay to first render** caused by font CSS.
 This is kinda different to other sites I've looked at in this series, so I'll cover it in detail below.
 - **2 second delay to first render** caused by a CSS on a different server.
 [Covered in part 1](/2021/f1-perf-part-1/#avoid-blocking-resources-on-other-servers).
 This CSS should be moved to the same server.
-- **Additional 2 second delay to first render** caused by large CSS, only 6% of which is actually used.
-We saw a (much worse) [example of this in part 6](/2021/f1-perf-part-6/#key-issue-unused-render-blocking-css).
+- **Additional 2 second delay to first render** caused by large CSS, only 6% of which is used.
+We covered a (much worse) [example of this in part 6](/2021/f1-perf-part-6/#key-issue-unused-render-blocking-css).
 - **20+ second delay to content render** caused by a number of JavaScript loading issues.
 Covered in detail below.
-- **20+ second delay to main image** caused by bad image priorities and optimisation.
+- **20+ second delay to main image** caused by bad image priorities and poor optimisation.
 Covered in detail below.
 - **Large delay to small icons** due to a sprite sheet.
 Covered in detail below.

 As always, some of these delays overlap.